 1) Profound knowledge in breast diseases (knowing local or national guidelines is not sufficient)

-- epidemiology- aetiology
+- epidemiology- etiology

 - diagnosis and staging- all aspects regarding surgical treatment

-2) Basic knowledge in evidence based medicine
+2) Basic knowledge in evidence-based medicine

-3) Basic knowledge in breast cancer biology
+3) Basic knowledge of breast cancer biology

 4) Basic knowledge in systemic and radiation treatment of breast malignancies